 Roughly 400 vehicles are set on fire all over France.
 In the suburbs of Paris not only are cars set alight but there are fights with police and attacks on a police station, a commercial store and a prête-a-porter shop.
 A few cars are burnt just outside the palace of the prefecture in Bobigny.
-In other departments (Hauts-de-Seine and Aulnay-sous-Bois, both in the north) Molotovs are hurled at police stations.
+In other departments (Hautsde-Seine and Aulnay-sous-Bois, both in the north) Molotovs are hurled at police stations.
 Three journalists of France 2, the State television, have to abandon their car in flames in front of dozens of rebels: soon it is only a burnt out wreck.
 A few police officers are wounded; a fireman suffers second-degree burns as he is hit in the face by a Molotov bottle.
 A Renault car showroom, a few schools and a bank (in Sevran) are also set fire to.
 Gunshots are fired at the CRS and the police in La Courneuve and Saint-Denis.
-Furthermore in La Courneuve Molotov bottles are launched against the site of Eurocopter, whereas in Clichy-sous-Bois a fire station is attacked.
-A regional railway line (Rer) is disrupted owing to continuous hurling of stones at the train.
+Furthermore in La Courneuve Molotov bottles are launched against the site of Eurocopter, whereas in Clichy-sous-Bois a fire station is balance Sarkozy's offensive declarations).
+Those who know how corrupt republican institutions are, like prostitutes who have gone rotten with gold, would have good reason to feel offended.
+Just as the State calls itself Homeland when it gets ready to kill, so it calls its subjects 'citizens' in order to make them its accomplices and bring back legal servitude.